"Stories of grief, strength,and the power to heal."

 About the production

-Weighting the Wait is a community-built theatre work created through story circles with the Louis D. Brown Peace Institute and Open Theatre Project, curated by Dev Luthra.
+Weighting the Wait is a community-built theatre work created through story circles with survivors and team members of the Louis D. Brown Peace Institute and Open Theatre Project, curated by Dev Luthra.

 Through movement, language, and shared ritual, the piece gives voice to mothers confronting the loss of a child to gun violence — and to the power of community, forgiveness, and love that endures beyond death.